harunpehlivan/fcc/README.md

 # FCC Portfolio

-This repository contains my finished [Free Code Camp](https://www.freecodecamp.com) projects and all solved algorithm challenges.
+This repository contains all my finished [Free Code Camp](https://www.freecodecamp.com) projects and solved algorithm challenges.
 Free Code Camp is "an open source community of people who learn to code and help nonprofits".

-**Note:** I stopped working on the current curriculum and switched to [Free Code Camp BETA](https://beta.freecodecamp.com).
-Once the expanded curriculum goes into production this repository will be updated accordingly.
+**Note:** I stopped working on the current curriculum and switched to [BETA Free Code Camp](https://beta.freecodecamp.com).
+Once the expanded curriculum goes into production this repository will be updated.

 *Projects:*
 - [x] [Front End Development](https://github.com/bomholt/fcc-portfolio#front-end-development) **(10/10)**